-September isn’t far out, which means NASCAR drivers and fans are revving up for the next leg of the season: the NASCAR playoffs.
+As we round the corner to September, NASCAR drivers and fans are revving up for the next leg of the 2024 Cup Series season: the NASCAR playoffs.
 After 26 regular-season races, one driver will be declared the regular season champion before the next phase begins.
-From there, the playoffs begin.
+That’s right, it’s playoffs time.

 How do drivers clinch a playoff spot?
 And if they get a spot, how are the playoffs organized?
-And finally, which 2023 racers will we see on the track come September?
-Learn the rules of NASCAR Cup Series playoffs and more in this post.
+And finally, which 2024 racers will we see on the track come the Round of 16?
+Learn the rules of NASCAR Cup Series playoffs right here, so you’ll be ready to cheer on your favorite drivers on as they fight for victory.

 NASCAR CUP SERIES PLAYOFF GUIDELINES